 Competitiveness can drive individuals to excel and achieve their goals.
 It can push them to work harder, be more disciplined, and continuously strive for improvement.
 However, being overly competitive can also have negative consequences.
 It can lead to excessive stress, burnout, and strained relationships with others.
 It may also result in unethical behavior or the disregard for fair play in order to win at all costs.
 It's important for individuals to find a healthy balance between their competitive drive and maintaining positive relationships and mental well-being.

-Characteristics of Type B Personality
+What Are the Main Characteristics of Type B Personality?

 Type B personalities are often described as laid-back, easygoing, and relaxed individuals who are not easily agitated by stressors.
 Unlike their Type A counterparts, Type Bs are more tolerant of the unexpected and take a more flexible approach to life.